Last updated on March 7th, 2023 at 05:15 pm

 Your ankle mobility is certainly something that can affect your squatting technique.

 And unfortunately, once more, poor ankle mobility is yet another issue that many people seem to suffer from.

 In fact, a lack of ankle flexibility and mobility could be severely hampering you, and your ability to squat more weight.

 You’ll typically find that when you have poor ankle mobility that you have difficulty in maintaining an upright torso.

 So, your back will tend to automatically round, curve, or contort in a way that is quite dangerous for squats.

-Plus, it’s likely that you have problems keeping your feet flat on the floor.
+Plus, it’s likely that you have problems keeping your feet flat on the floor when you squat.